yyli28/civic-virtues/research-assessment.md

     -   NOTE: Ideally your table(s) should be produced in APA7 style, but this is not a strict requirement.
 At a minimum, they should render as formatted tables (not raw output), have readable and correctly formatted text (e.g., column headers should be capitalized and in plain english, not literal variable names), and the table must be dynamically referenced in the text.

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: As I'm sure you know and like we've talked about, there are still some little annoyances to continue troubleshooting with the tables.
+The tragedy of coding.
+There's always more debugging.
+Aside from those silly little things though the tables look great!

 25. Execute descriptive and inferential analyses in code chunks